Tail-adaptive Bayesian shrinkage: Motivating example 1-- Prostate cancer data

-In general, note that the ordinary estimates for the $\beta_{j}$'s are $y_{j}$ in the normal mean model (\ref{eq:sparse_normal_mean_model}), while Bayes estimates are typically biased, pulled towards a prior information on the $\beta_{j}$ \citep{lindley1972bayes}.
-What we observed is an anomalously strong pulling towards the prior mean.
-A similar real data example is discovered in analyzing gene expression data from breast cancer patients; refer to Section S.1 in Supplemental Material.
+In general, it should be noted that the ordinary estimates for the $\beta_{j}$'s in the normal mean model (\ref{eq:sparse_normal_mean_model}) are $y_{j}$, while Bayesian estimates are typically biased, as they are influenced by prior information on the $\beta_{j}$ \citep{lindley1972bayes}.
+However, what we observed in this study is an unusually strong shrinkage towards the prior mean.